-The 340-acre wooded campus is not only a fast subway ride to Paris and Versailles, but also a short drive from La Défense, the biggest business district in Europe where many multinational companies have set up headquarters.
+The 340-acre wooded campus is not only close to Paris and Versailles by train, but also a short drive from La Défense, the biggest business district in Europe where many multinational companies have set up headquarters.

 students living on campus